luci/luci-go/lucicfg/doc/README.md

 is just a set of `(<principal>, <permission>)` pairs, the "extend" relation is just a set inclusion.

-The primary way of populating the permission set of a realm is via bindings.
-Each binding assigns a role to a set of principals.
-Since each role is essentially just a set of permissions, each binding adds to the realm a Cartesian product of a set of permissions (defined via the role) and a set of principals (defined via a direct listing or via groups).

 There are two special realms that a project can have: "@root" and "@legacy".

 The root realm is implicitly included into all other realms (including